 So, now we know some of the common exercises to avoid with a herniated disc.

 But what can we do until we are fully healed?

 While it is always important to follow the advice of your medical professional, there are alternative exercises you can do while you are healing.
-There is plenty of evidence to suggest that stability exercises and treadmill walking can be effective workouts for those recovering from a herniated disc, regardless of location of the herniation .
+There is plenty of evidence to suggest that neutral spine core stability exercises and treadmill walking can be effective for those recovering from a herniated disc, regardless of location of the herniation .

 Those stability training exercises are key.
 Increased stability can reduce muscle tightness as well as muscle spasms.
-Exercises like the scap step up can be utilized to train diagonal core stability.
+Exercises like the good old Birddog can be utilized to train diagonal core stability.